 Removing a URL from the index with the Google Search Console:

-- Log into the Google Search Console and select the desired website
+- Log into the Google Search Console and select the desired website.
+In our example we selected asite.com

-- Click on “Remove URL” in the sub-menu
+- Click on “NEW REQUEST” in the main box.
+(A red button)

-- You will now be asked to type in the URL of the page that you want to be removed and confirm your choice by clicking on “continue” (in our example this is the page http://www.example.com/page4.html)
+- You will now be asked to type in the URL of the page that you want to be removed and confirm your choice by clicking on “next.”
+If you wish to remove a set of pages, you can enter a prefix.

 Done.
 Now you have to wait some time until the desired URL is removed from Google’s index.